 Bake 22-27 minutes or until toothpick inserted in center comes out clean.
 Remove from oven.
 Cool completely.

-Beat 1/2 cup butter in medium bowl at medium speed until creamy.
+Beat 1/2 cup butter in bowl at medium speed until creamy.
 Gradually beat in powdered sugar, 2/3 cup cocoa, 2 tablespoons milk and vanilla.
 Continue beating, adding enough milk for desired spreading consistency.
 Frost cooled cake.